Historic auction — In every sense of the word

 In addition to selling her home, the seller has also asked Cates to sell many of the furnishings and accessories throughout the property.
 Carrie Dilbeck, who manages Cates personal property auctions says it is a very special sale.
 She explains, “Of course a beautiful home should be filled with beautiful things, but this seller worked hard to acquire the best and spared no expense accumulating exquisite designer and antique home furnishings.”
 The centerpiece of the home is a 30 lamp Austrian crystal chandelier.
 Other notable items include a baby grand piano with self-playing feature, Capodimonte porcelain, marble Hermes bust, original oil paintings, richly upholstered furniture, Bohemian glassware, and much more.
 All contents are catalogued and being sold in an online auction ending April 9th.

-Bradford and other Cates staff will be hosting open houses for potential home buyers on three consecutive Sundays, March 12th, 19th, and 26th, from 2:00pm to 4:00pm.
+Bradford and other Cates staff will be hosting an open house for potential home buyers Sunday, March 26th, from 2:00pm to 4:00pm.
 Onsite registration is required.
 Photo galleries, property details, auction terms, important documents and bidding links can all be found at www.CatesAuction.com/Lexington.
 Questions about the real estate and personal property auctions my directed to the Cates team at sold@catesauction.com or 816-781-1134.

 Pausing in the kitchen, Bradford reflects, “Walking through this exceptional home it’s hard to believe it was built the same year as the first public demonstration of ice being made by refrigeration!”
 There’s something you didn’t know about 1850.